iansachs/fancyfilter/README.md

 // Convert from some existing image format to the Image3u type expected
 // by the filter call
-fancyfilter::Image3u input = ... // Create Image3u here
+fancyfilter::Image3u input = ... // Create Image3u from input image here
 fancyfilter::Image3u output;     // Placeholder for output

 // Call the API